RaDmAn2222/MachineLearning_DeepLearning/courses/courses.md

 # Some Courses that you can take for learning Machine Learning and Deep Learning
+## These courses helped a lot, and they can be useful for you too!

 1. **Machine Learning (Stanford University)**: This course is offered by Stanford University and is taught by Andrew Ng, a pioneer in the field of machine learning.
 The course covers a wide range of topics, including supervised learning, unsupervised learning, and deep learning.
 It is available on Coursera and is free to audit.
 The course has a 4.9-star rating from over 2.5 million students.